PowerDNS/pdns/docs/markdown/authoritative/modes-of-operation.md

 -   The supermaster must carry a SOA record for the notified domain
 -   The supermaster IP must be present in the 'supermaster' table
 -   The set of NS records for the domain, as retrieved by the slave from the supermaster, must include the name that goes with the IP address in the supermaster table
+-   If your master sends signed NOTIFY it will mark that TSIG key as the TSIG key used for retrieval as well
+-   If you turn off **allow-unsigned-supermaster*, then your supermaster(s) are required to sign their notifications.

 **Warning**: If you use another PowerDNS server as master and have DNSSEC enabled on that server please don't forget to rectify the domains after every change.
 If you don't do this there is no SOA record available and one requirement will fail.